sejallotliker/Numpy-Library-Udemy-course/README.md

 Numpy Library: It is a library in python which deals with the numbers and arithmetic operations.

-Array= It is the collection of elements of same type
+Array= It is the collection of elements of same type arange function--> It is used to create arrays by giving initial and end values

 Functions in array:
 1) zeros() : It returns a new array of given shape and type with zeros